edbrad/vm-bl-status/README.md

 ### Install MongoDB Database Server
 **MongoDB**, a widely-used Open Source NoSQL database management system, is used to store the Box Loading status information.
 The REST API will process incoming CRUD (**C**reate **R**ead **U**pdate **D**elete) requests using the **pyMongo** database access library.
 The pyMongo library allows Python to connect and submit quereies to the MongoDB database.
 The bl-status system uses the freely available Community Edition of MongoDB.
-The most recent versio is **[3.4]**.
+The current version is: **[3.4]**.

-The first step is to import the MongoDB public GPG/PGP public key into the Ubuntu Package Manager (to verify the authentcity of the package):
+The first step is to import the MongoDB public GPG/PGP public key file into the Ubuntu Package Manager (to verify the authentcity of the package):
 ```
 $ sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6
 ```